-The relationship between Gyroscope and Accelerometer
+The Relationship Between Gyroscope And Accelerometer

-At first, it is clear that those two devices have different functions: Gyroscope senses the rotation, whereas the another is used to test the accelerometer.
-So the restriction of functions in two devices decides that they often have to work together.
+At first, it is clear that two devices have different functions: Gyroscope senses the rotation, whereas another one is used to test the accelerometer. (put some reference) The restriction of functions in two devices decides that they have to work together often.

 There is an example to clarify the different functions of them.
-When an aircraft fly in the sky, the accelerometer can used to test the change of movement.
-So when an aircraft fly too fast in suddenly, the accelerometer can remind the pilot of the unsafe signal for the sudden change of the speed.
+When an aircraft flies in the sky, the accelerometer can used to test the change of movement.
+For example, when an aircraft flies too fast in suddenly, the accelerometer can remind the pilot of the unsafe signal for the sudden change of the speed during flying forward.
 However, when the aircraft has some faults with an unsafe shake around itself, here the accelerometer cannot sense it, but the gyroscope can detect the any rotation of the aircraft to notice the pilot of the insecurity.

 Through this example, we can further understand that they are totally different, but they can also make up for each other to achieve some functions.

-The racing game with Gyroscope
+The Racing Game With Gyroscope

-How a gyroscope works in iPhone
+How A Gyroscope Works In iPhone

-Depending on the base of working principle of gyroscope, we continually discuss how a gyroscope works in a smart phone, here, using iPhone 6 as an example to describe.
-The three-axis MEMS gyroscope showed in picture below is often chosen by iPhone 6.
+Depending on the base of working principle of gyroscope, we continually discuss how a gyroscope works in an airplane, here, a figure below to show Gyroscope detecting angular velocity in three directions: Yaw, Roll and Pitch .